Posts

 Image

-In the midst of the Great Depression a Carnegie funded project to study Canadian libraries appeared.
-In a hundred and fifty pages this report, authored by John Ridington, George H. Locke, and Mary J.L.
+The National Library Idea Revived In the midst of the Great Depression a Carnegie funded project to study Canadian libraries emerged.
+In a 150 pages this report, authored by John Ridington, George H. Locke, and Mary J.L.
 Black, surveyed the landscape of library service across the country.
 Its two chapters on government libraries still make sober reading today.
-The surveyors reported there was “very little enthusiasm for either a scholarly or a democratic book service in most of the libraries of the various government of Canada.”
-Indifference and neglect continued to prevail in government circles on the topic of a national library.
-Libraries in Canada (1933) did not issue a rallying cry for a national library—it was content with offering advice that a national librarian should be appointed and put in charge of all the libraries maintained by the Dominion government.
-In this way, all their activities could be coordinated, their holdings catalogued and made available nationally over a period of time.
-A s...
+The surveyors reported there was “very little enthusiasm for either a scholarly or a democratic book service in most of the libraries of the various governments of Canada.”
+Indifference and neglect continued to prevail in government circles regarding a national library.
+Libraries in Canada (1933) did not issue a rallying cry for a national library—it was content to offer advice that a national librarian should be appointed and put in charge of all the libraries maintained by the Dominion government.
+In this way, all their activities could be coordinated, their holdings catalogued, and made available nationally over time. ...